Cowner.net pop-up ads affect your browser. Cowner.net is a domain that will show pop-up ads and may redirect you if you click ads.

 How to Remove Cowner.net from Windows.

-Step 3: Clean any registries, created by Cowner.net on your computer.
+Step 4: Clean Any registries, Created by Cowner.net on Your PC.

 The usually targeted registries of Windows machines are the following:

 You can access them by opening the Windows registry editor and deleting any values, created by Cowner.net there.
 This can happen by following the steps underneath:

 4.1 Open the Run Window again, type "regedit" and click OK.

 4.2 When you open it, you can freely navigate to the Run and RunOnce keys, whose locations are shown above.